themagiccog/Infrastructure-as-Code-Packer-Terraform/README.md

 vm_username		| azureterrauser| This holds the username for the VM vm_password		| xxxxxxxxxxxxx	| This holds the password for the user

-In PowerShell, enter the following commands to ensure we have these variables in the environment as we will be accessing them when we build the Packer and Terraform templates:
+In PowerShell, enter the following commands to ensure we have these variables in the environment as we will be accessing them when we build the Packer and TerraForm templates:
 ```PowerShell
 > $prefix='myproject'
 > $rg_name="$prefix-rg"